 3.1.
 Receipt Points.
-The initial Receipt Points for all GAS injected or caused to be injected by Shipper into PIPELINE hereunder shall be at such mutually agreeable existing points on PIPELINE as may be established from time to time under the terms of this Agreement (hereinafter called “Receipt Points”).
-Such Receipt Points shall be set forth in writing from time to time on Exhibit “A” and attached hereto.
-LESSEE may propose the establishment of additional Receipt Points at various locations along the route of PIPELINE and inject GAS therefrom into PIPELINE, but LESSOR must first approve any such proposed connection locations, which approval shall not be unreasonably withheld.
-LESSOR shall decide whether to approve a proposed additional Receipt Point within Thirty (30) days of its receipt of LESSEE’s notification of the proposal of an additional Receipt Point.
-Within Thirty (30) days after LESSOR’s approval, LESSOR will provide a tap, riser and valve (up to 6” ANSI 600#) for access into PIPELINE.
+The initial receipt points for all GAS delivered or caused to be delivered by Shipper into the Rawhide Pipeline hereunder shall be the points as set forth on Exhibit "A" (the "Initial Receipt Points").
+Receipt points may be installed during the Term of this Agreement at such mutually agreeable existing points on the Rawhide Pipeline as may be established from time to time under the terms of this Section 3.1 (such receipt points along with the Initial Receipt Points, collectively the “Receipt Points”).
+Notwithstanding anything herein to the contrary herein, the Initial Receipt Points shall be installed and operational by no later than November 15, 1999 without the need for LESSEE to observe the following procedures.
+Exhibit "A" shall be updated from time to time by the LESSOR to reflect the Receipt Points as established by the Parties hereunder.
+LESSEE may propose the establishment of additional Receipt Points at various locations along the route of the Rawhide Pipeline and deliver GAS therefrom into the Rawhide Pipeline, but LESSOR must first review any such proposed connection locations for any existing taps which are operationally and economically viable for LESSEE's use.
+LESSOR shall notify LESSEE of any existing taps within five (5) days of its receipt of LESSEE’s notification of the proposal of an additional Receipt Point.
+LESSEE shall respond to LESSOR within fifteen (15) days of LESSOR's notification with such existing tap is or is not operationally and economically viable for LESSEE's use, in LESSEE's sole discretion.
+Within Thirty (30) days after LESSEE's response that the existing tap is not viable, LESSOR will provide a tap, riser and valve (up to 6” ANSI 600#) for access into the the Rawhide Pipeline.
 A connection charge of Three Thousand Dollars ($3,000) will be assessed LESSEE by LESSOR for each such connection.
-In addition, in connection therewith LESSEE must provide, at no cost to LESSOR, a site for metering, flow control dehydration and compression equipment, together with road access to such site.
-Notwithstanding anything herein to the contrary, the establishment of additional receipt point or points shall not increase the amount of Firm PIPELINE capacity available to LESSEE.
+Such connection charge [shall/shall not?] be applicable to the Initial Receipt Points.
+LESSOR shall own, operate, and maintain such tap, riser, and valve.
+In addition, in connection with the tap, riser, and valve LESSEE shall be solely responsible for provide, a site for such tap, riser, and valve together with road access to such site.
+LESSEE shall be responsible for all other equipment required at the Receipt Point.
+Notwithstanding anything herein to the contrary, the establishment of additional receipt point or points shall not increase the amount of Firm the Rawhide Pipeline capacity available to LESSEE.

 3.2.
-Delivery and Delivery Point.

-(a) The term “Delivery” means the removal of GAS from PIPELINE at destination by or for the account of LESSEE, but the use of such term does not imply that under this Agreement LESSOR shall provide, or have any duty to provide, any propulsion, compression, filtering, dehydration, or any other treatment, of GAS at any time whatsoever, including while within PIPELINE.
-The term “Delivery Point” means the point at which GAS is removed from PIPELINE by or for the account of LESSEE, but the use of such term does not imply that under this Agreement LESSOR shall provide, or have any duty to provide, any propulsion, compression, filtering, dehydration, or any other treatment, of GAS at any time whatsoever, including while within PIPELINE.
-Notwithstanding any implication in the foregoing to the contrary, however, LESSOR has the duties specified in ARTICLE 9 hereinbelow.

-(b) The initial Delivery Point for all GAS delivered or caused to be delivered to or for the account of LESSEE hereunder shall be at Deadhorse In addition, an alternate Delivery Point, to be used if there is a mechanical failure which prevents the use of the Deadhorse Delivery Point or for volumes in excess of the Deadhorse capacity, shall be at the Thunder Creek station under the terms and conditions provided in Exhibit “B” attached hereto.
-3.3 In addition, from time to time during this AGREEMENT, the parties may mutually agree on additional Delivery Points, all of the terms and conditions of which shall be open for negotiation.
-Any such additional Destination Points shall be set forth in writing from time to time on Exhibit "B" and attached hereto.
+Initial Delivery Points.
+The initial Delivery Point for all GAS delivered or caused to be delivered to or for the account of LESSEE hereunder shall be as set forth on Exhibit "B" (the "Initial Delivery Points").
+The LESSOR shall diligently pursue the installation of the Initial Delivery Points such that the Initial Delivery Points are in service by ___________, 1999.
+[The Deadhorse Delivery Point should be covered with a separate interconnect agreement.
+Let's discuss]

+3.3 Subsequent Delivery Points.
+In addition, from time to time during this Agreement, the Parties may mutually agree on additional delivery points, all of the terms and conditions of the installation of such additional delivery points shall be open for negotiation (such delivery points along with the Initial Delivery Points collectively defined as the "Delivery Points").
+Any such additional Delivery Points shall be set forth in writing from time to time on Exhibit "B" and attached hereto.

 ARTICLE 4.
 QUANTITY